nhieubrian/AWS-GameLift-Tutorial/README.md

 ## Start up:
 *Guide to begin accessing the Test Project:*

-- Right click the GameLiftTutorial.uproject and generate the Visual Studios project.
+- Right click the GameLiftTutorial.uproject and generate the Visual Studios project
-- Select Development Editor, Win64 and build the project.
+- Select Development Editor, Win64 and build the project
-- This time select Development Server, Win64 and build again.
+- This time select Development Server, Win64 and build again
 - Launch the GameLiftTutorial.uproject (or rebuild the development editor)
 - On the top left, File -> Package Project -> Build Target -> GameLiftTutorialServer
 - Then package the project, File -> Package Project -> Win64 (can choose any build, just specify when uploading to AWS)